-Donations of food and supplies:
+Donations of clothing, food & supplies

 UNCP is accepting donations of nonperishable food items, toiletries, water and clothing at the CARE Resource Center located on campus in Wellons Hall, suite C. More details are available on the University’s Hurricane Matthew Relief & Recovery webpage.